Bazalbuilder/Aegis/CONTRIBUTING.md

 Before starting a pull request, open a feature request or a bug.
 This helps us prevent duplicated and wasted effort.

 Before you submit a pull request, check:
-* Code Style: Double check your code by using [StyLua](https://github.com/JohnnyMorganz/StyLua) to ensure it follows the [official Roblox Lua style guide](https://roblox.github.io/lua-style-guide).
+* Code Style: Double-check your code to ensure it follows the [official Roblox Lua style guide](https://roblox.github.io/lua-style-guide).
 * Linting: You can use [Selene](https://github.com/kampfkarren/selene) on your code to check for any warnings; there should not be any.
 * Tests: Make sure your code is tested with no failures.
 * Changelog: Don't forget to add an entry to [CHANGELOG.md](CHANGELOG.md) before submitting a pull request.

+NOTE: Selene is not implemented yet in this repository, so this may not work.

 ### Code Style
 Roblox has an official Lua style guide, which you can find [here](https://roblox.github.io/lua-style-guide), which should be the general guidelines for all new code.
-Developers should also follow this when modifying code.
+Contributors should also follow this while modifying existing code.

 In short:
 * Tabs for indentation
 * Double quotes
 * One statement per line

-Use 'StyLua' (instructions below) to format your code in accordance to the Roblox style guide.
+Use 'StyLua' to format your code in accordance to the Roblox style guide.

+NOTE: StyLua is not implemented yet in this repository, so this may not work.

 ### Changelog
 Every pull request should include an entry in [CHANGELOG.md](CHANGELOG.md).
 This should include the pull request number, a short description of the changes, and the author.